 They have seven different rooms, all appropriately named for an area point of interest or region.
 Rooms like the Stekoa (the creek that flows through Clayton), the Rabun (the county), and the Vineyard (have I mentioned the wine) line the halls of the Inn.
 They even have 3 cabins on the property, from a rustic log cabin to a luxuriously restored cabin overlooking the Inn’s blueberry patch.

-Most of the rooms come with fireplaces and are all comfortably decorated.
+Most of the rooms come with fireplaces and are all comfortably decorated with gorgeous brick mural wallpaper..
 Soft robes sit in the bathroom and organic linens and bamboo towels tie back into their commitment to being an environmentally friendly location.
 Each room comes individually decorated with handmade quilts, woven rugs, early American rustic antiques, and original artwork.
 They even bake fresh homemade cookies and have fresh fruit that can be enjoyed in your room or one of the Inn’s many common areas.
 There is a game room with board games and a music room with dulcimers, a fiddle, and guitars.
 Gayle has even been known to jump on the dulcimer and share her appreciation and knowledge of the popular southern Appalachian instrument.

 They have a huge front porch that runs the length of the Inn with views that look back into downtown Clayton and out at Black Rock Mountain State Park.
 The porch overlooks their property, which has been designated a certified wildlife habitat by the National Wildlife Federation and serves as a mini refuge for all the native birds, animals and insects.
 Their gardens and landscape are done with thoughtful consideration of the wildlife and their habitat.
 David and Gayle have even designated the entire 8 acres of the property as a bird sanctuary.
 So if you sit on the front porch, not only will you catch a beautiful North Georgia sunset, but you’re going to be able to observe all sorts of birds and wildlife that call the property their home.